-Unfortunately, poor health, safety and sanitary conditions are all too common, according to a newly released U.S. Senate report.
+Unfortunately, poor health, safety and sanitary conditions are all too common, according to a recent U.S. Senate report.

 The report alleges that in the past, the federal government has not properly identified many facilities providing poor care.
 Such nursing homes have not appeared on a shorter list of homes that get increased federal scrutiny due to a record of poor care, according to the report.

 The two senators who released the report — Sen. Bob Casey, D-Pa., and Sen. Pat Toomey, R-Pa. — also released a list of the nearly 400 homes with a history of providing subpar care.
 You can find this list of problem nursing homes — listed based on the states in which they are located — at the end of the senators’ report.

 All nursing homes on the list are classified as either participants in or candidates for the Special Focus Facilities program of the Centers for Medicare and Medicaid Services (CMS).

 CMS defines Special Focus Facilities as “nursing homes with a record of poor survey (inspection) performance on which CMS focuses extra attention.”
 The program targets facilities that “substantially fail” to meet required care standards and resident protections afforded by the federal Medicare and Medicaid programs.

 Previously, only participants in the Special Focus Facilities program have been identified.

 Why haven’t all of these facilities been identified previously?
 According to a report by The Associated Press:

 “Budget cuts appear to be contributing to the problem by reducing money available for the focused inspections that are required for nursing homes on the shorter list, according to documents and interviews.”